vuejs/vueify/README.md

 If you are using Gulp, note that `gulp --production` **does not** affect vueify; you still need to explicitly set `NODE_ENV=production`.

-## ES2015 by Default
+## ES2015 when `babel-core` installed

-Vueify automatically transforms the JavaScript in your `*.vue` components using Babel.
+Vueify automatically transforms the JavaScript in your `*.vue` components using Babel when it is installed.
 Write ES2015 today!

 The default Babel (6) options used for Vue.js components are: